 Read our full Epson Expression Premium XP-6100 review

 It's a little on the bulky side, but HP's OfficeJet Pro 6970 provides an impressive range of features and high-speed printing.

-If you're going to be using the printer at work every day, HP tempts you with a free, three-month trial for its 'Instant Ink' subscription scheme.
+If you're going to use the printer at work every day, HP tempts you with a free, three-month trial for its 'Instant Ink' subscription scheme.
 It's still possible to buy ordinary replacement cartridges, though, so you should think carefully about your printing needs in order to choose the most cost-effective way of buying ink.

 Read our full HP OfficeJet Pro 6970 review

 You can download drivers for Mac or PC if you need it, but the design of the Tango and the way HP promotes its 'Instant Ink' subscription scheme make it clear this really is all about selfies and smartphones.

 For this concept to work, the Tango needs to produce good-quality photo prints, and we weren't disappointed.
 Our test photos displayed crisp, bright colours, and good contrast and detail.
 It produces smooth, sharp text too, even though that's clearly not part of its job description.

 It's not the quickest, mind you.
 We recorded speeds of 7ppm for text and a modest 5ppm for combined text/graphics, while postcard prints took a full 70 seconds.

 If you're looking for a general-purpose printer you can use with a computer for letters and school reports, the Tango isn't a good choice at all.
 But for keen photographers who like to print out selfies the free photo-printing option could be a real bargain.